From time to time Clydebank members will tell you about their diving activities:

 From the resultant explosion of sandwich I could only assume that he had misheard me.
 The Diver's hole in question was in fact an interesting geological feature on the south side of Greenends Gulley.
 This gulley was to be the site for our second dive of the day.
 Greenends was the more protected section of the area.
 Away from the worst of the swell which was beneficial as the tide had turned causing more potential dangers.
 We set off down the north side of the gully to a depth of 11m to find a long undercut wall.
 After about 100m there is a very large submerged kelp festooned boulder in the middle of the gully.
 At this point we crossed over to the south side whereupon Keith followed the end of the gully wall and unerringly found the Diver's Hole at about (5-9m depending on the state of the tide.)
 This diver sized crevice is located in the gully wall hidden by thick kelp fronds, it has an accessible opening and a small chimney. like aperture in its roof.
 With a good swell running entering the Hole is as close you will get to being in a human Lava Lamp.
 Tiring of our fun in the hole we circumnavigated a small submerged island at the mouth of Greenends and made our way back along the south side of the gully.
 All that was left for myself Brian and Keith to do was pack up and make our way into Eyemouth for a very well deserved coffee and cake.

-Information on this Website is as accurate as possible, but does not necessarily represent the views of Clydebank SSAC Committee.
+Information on this Website is as accurate as possible, but does not necessarily represent the views and/or policies of Clydebank SSAC Committee.

 All Text & Photographs on this website owned & copyright of Keith Waugh unless otherwise stated.